grafana/grafana/docs/sources/datasources/tempo/configure-tempo-data-source.md

 ### Custom queries

-To use custom querys with the configuration, follow these steps:
+To use custom queriess with the configuration, follow these steps:

 1. Select a metrics data source from the **Data source** drop-down.
 1. Optional: Choose any tags to use in the query.
 If left blank, the default values of `cluster`, `hostname`, `namespace`, `pod`, `service.name` and `service.namespace` are used.